Selecting the Ideal Input Images

 - Screenshots of photos from other apps (often compressed and low-res)

-If you only have these kinds of pictures, it’s worth taking a few quick new photos in good light.
+If you only have these kinds of pictures, it’s worth taking a few new photos in good light.
 It will dramatically improve the results you get.

 -